fenqiling/fenqiling.github.io/_news/announcement_3.md

 date: 2023-01-27
 inline: true
 ---
-A new co-authored paper has been accepted for publication in JASA.
+A new co-authored paper has been accepted for publication in <i>JASA</i>.